Teaching Guide: Reducing Alcohol Use with Brief Intervention - Alcoholic Liver Disease

 What is a brief intervention for alcohol use?

-A brief intervention consists of at least one 5-15 minute session of patient-centered behavior change counseling, with at least one followup, as summarized by the U.S. Preventive Services Task Force on behavioral counseling interventions (21).
-The specific content of counseling sessions reported in the literature varies, but generally brief intervention counseling sessions contain: patient-centered assessment, concerned feedback and advice, collaborative goal-setting, plus further assistance and follow-up, often by telephone.
-(See the sample scripts on the back of the Motivational Counseling Card.)
+A brief intervention consists of at least one 5- to 15-minute session of patient-centered behavior change counseling, with at least one follow-up session.
+This recommendation is summarized by the U.S. Preventive Services Task Force (USPSTF) on behavioral counseling interventions.
+The content of the brief intervention counseling sessions contains: patient-centered assessment, concerned feedback and advice, collaborative goal-setting, plus further assistance and follow-up, often by telephone.

 What is the AUDIT-C?

-The Alcohol Use Disorders Identification Test (AUDIT-C) is an alcohol screen that can help identify patients who are hazardous drinkers or have active alcohol use disorders (including alcohol abuse or dependence).
+The Alcohol Use Disorders Identification Test (AUDIT-C) is an alcohol screening assessment that can help identify patients who are hazardous drinkers or have active alcohol use disorders (including alcohol abuse or dependence).
+VA clinics use the AUDIT-C for alcohol screening.
+The AUDIT-C is a more sensitive indicator of alcohol misuse or hazardous drinking than the CAGE questions because AUDIT-C is sensitive for both alcohol abuse and risky alcohol use, and it consists of just 3 questions.

 |The Alcohol Use Disorders Identification Test is a publication of the World Health Organization, @ 1990|